 The weakness of the vindication principle might be said to be its indeterminacy.
-At first sight the principle has the attraction of weighing two commensurable kinds of wrong against one another – a violation of the rights of the alleged victim on the one hand, and of the defendant or third party on the other.
+At first sight, the principle has the attraction of weighing two commensurable kinds of wrong against one another – a violation of the rights of the alleged victim on the one hand, and of the defendant or third party on the other.
 But then, a critic might say, I have disrupted this symmetry by allowing consequentialist considerations of systemic deterrence to influence the decision.
 If the prosecution says that what happened to the victim (in Grant, for example, being shot dead) far outweighs what happened to the defendant (having his conversations with his solicitor bugged, albeit without significant results), the defendant will retort that to admit the evidence will undermine systemic deterrence (and the rule of law) by giving the police carte blanche to subvert the rights of suspected murderers or conspirators to murder.
 I would respond that in such cases a degree of indeterminacy is inescapable, and not altogether undesirable.
 In general, the rule of law demands rules that are clear, certain and prospective, so that citizens can plan their actions in the light of their likely legal consequences (should they be so unlucky as to get caught).
 The rule of law is not, however, advanced by allowing the executive to identify confidently the circumstances in which it will get away with violating the rule of law.
-Even in the most serious cases, the police and public should not be given the ‘impression that the end will always be treated as justifying any means’.
+Even, or rather especially, in the most serious cases, the police and public should not be given the ‘impression that the end will always be treated as justifying any means’.
 The more the police conduct smacks of a cynical calculation as to what they can get away with, the stronger the case for exclusion becomes.

 Conclusion